Nadrieril/blog/_posts/2025-11-11-truly-first-class-custom-smart-pointers.md

 trait HasPlace {
     /// The type of the contained value. type Target: ?Sized;

-    /// Retreive the metadata of the contained value.
-See the "metadata
-    /// handling" section.
-    unsafe fn metadata(*const self) -> <Self::Target as Pointee>::Metadata;

     /// Tells the borrow-checker what other simultaneous and subsequent
     /// borrows are allowed.
     const BORROW_KIND: BorrowKind;